StefaniVera/StefaniVera/README.md

 - 👋 Hi, I’m @StefaniVera
-- 👀 I’m interested in fron end
+- 👀 I’m interested in front end
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on simple project
 - 📫 How to reach me @stefaniivera on instagram
 - 😄 Pronouns: You can call me Vera
-- ⚡ Fun fact: i like fried rice
+- ⚡ Fun fact: I like fried rice

 <!---
 StefaniVera/StefaniVera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.